Research

 Microbiome transmission in social groups

 Studying microbial transmission dynamics with enough high spatial and temporal resolution remains extremely challenging in human populations.
-For this reason, we are studying how microorganisms (bacteria and eukaryotes) are transmitted in wild animal groups.
-I recently co-authored a study that looked at eukaryotes sharing in wild baboons in Kenya.
-Stay tuned for more updates!
+For this reason, we are studying how bacteria and eukaryotes are transmitted in wild animal groups.
+I recently co-authored a study that identified social group membership as important factor in shaping the eukaryotes diversity and composition in the gut microbiome of wild baboons.
+Ongoing projects are currently investigating microbial strain sharing and antimicrobial resistance gene transmission within a unique dataset of wild baboons, representing the largest metagenomic survey of a wild animal population to date.
+Stay tuned for updates!

 Defining, identifying and interpreting microbial strains